MP 8x6/3.5x3 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- They are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+- They can break when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-- High temperatures can reduce the strength of neodymium magnets.
-Typically, after heating above 80°C, most of them experience a permanent loss in strength (although it is dependent on the form and size).
+- High temperatures can reduce the power of neodymium magnets.
+Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the form and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

-- Magnets exposed to a humid environment can corrode.
-Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,
+- Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

 Dust and powder from neodymium magnets are flammable.